bernabasy/Blogify/README.md

 # 📰 Blogify - Rails App <a name="about-project"></a>

 The Blog-dev is a fully functional website that allows users to view a list of posts, add comments, and like posts.
-The project includes data model creation, model validations and specs, processing data in models, setting up controllers, creating controller specs, building views and forms, fixing n+1 problems, adding Devise for authentication, adding authorization rules, and implementing API endpoints.
+The project includes data model creation, model validations, and specs, processing data in models, setting up controllers, creating controller specs, building views and forms, fixing n+1 problems, adding Devise for authentication, adding authorization rules, and implementing API endpoints.
 The final exercise involves creating API documentation.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🧰 Tech Stack <a name="tech-stack"></a>